SMTG-Bham/ShakeNBreak/README.md

 Automatic testing is run on the master and develop branches using Github Actions.
 Please run tests and add new tests for any new features whenever submitting pull requests.

 ## Acknowledgements
-`ShakeNBreak` has benefitted from feedback from many members of the Walsh and Scanlon research groups who have used / are using it in their work, including Adair Nicolson, Xinwei Wang, Katarina Brlec, Joe Willis, Zhenzhu Li, Jiayi Cen, Lavan Ganeshkumar, Daniel Sykes, Luisa Herring-Rodriguez and Sabrine Hachmiouane.
+`ShakeNBreak` has benefitted from feedback from many members of the Walsh and Scanlon research groups who have used / are using it in their work, including Adair Nicolson, Xinwei Wang, Katarina Brlec, Joe Willis, Zhenzhu Li, Jiayi Cen, Lavan Ganeshkumar, Daniel Sykes, Luisa Herring-Rodriguez, Alex Squires and Sabrine Hachmiouane.
 Code to identify defect species from input supercell structures was written based on the implementation in [PyCDT](https://doi.org/10.1016/j.cpc.2018.01.004) by Broberg et al.

 ## License